Nexmo/stitch-ios-quickstart/docs/7-push-notifications.md

 ## 2 - Sending the APNS Certificate to Nexmo, the Vonage API Platform

+There are series of steps to take in order to send the APNS Certificate to Nexmo

+### 2.0 Creating the push token

+// Create push token
+hexdump -ve '1/1 "%.2x"' < applecert.p12 > applecert.pfx.hex
+hextoken=cat applecert.pfx.hex

+### 2.1 Upload push token

-The next step is to upload the token generated from step 1.6 to our push service.
+With the JWT, which as assigned to `USER_JWT` in step 1.5, allowing us to access to Nexmo,  our next step is to upload the push certificate.

 ```bash
 // Upload